2023-11-22

 Resources: nom repository, documentation, list of parsers

-file.
-The parsing of a simple crate [X]
+of a simple crate [X] is done using

 box = { "[" ~ ASCII_ALPHA_UPPER ~ "]" }